We are so pleased to welcome visitors to the Friendly Home!

 - Per the guidance, families may visit their loved ones in their rooms if they have a private room.

 - For those Members in semi-private rooms, which are primarily on Morgan Place, visits cannot happen in the room unless the Member is unable to leave his/her room.
-Designated visiting areas are: Aviary, Morgan Place Library, Morgan Place Alcove, Tranquility Room and the Alcove located across from the Tranquility Room (near the entrance to Lee Place).
+Designated visiting areas are: Outdoors, Aviary, Morgan Place & Porter Place Libraries, Morgan Place Alcove, Tranquility Room and the Alcove located across from the Tranquility Room (near the entrance to Lee Place).
 Cleaning/sanitizing supplies are available in each of these areas and must be used to disinfect the space before and after visits.

 - The guidance requires limited visitor movement throughout the building.
 Visitors must go directly to and from the Member’s room or visiting area.
 However, visitors may bring their loved ones outdoors if the Member chooses and weather permits.
 Visitors must go directly to the outdoor area, and then directly back to the Member’s room.